MJohnstonAI/conflictresolution-nextjs/PROJECT_BRIEF.md

 ﻿---
-# Conflict Resolution — Project Brief
+# Conflict Resolution - Project Brief

 ## Summary
 Conflict Resolution is a Next.js web application that helps users navigate interpersonal and professional disputes by:
-- capturing a dispute “case” (context + adversary messages),
+- capturing a dispute "case" (context + adversary messages),
 - generating structured analysis and multiple response drafts (Peacekeeper, Barrister, Grey Rock, Nuclear),
 - saving case history to a Vault for follow-up and export.